jychab/escrow/README.md

 2. Allow user to determine amount of token to trade and receive

-Forked off from metaplex escrow github https://github.com/MetacampDAO/escrow-anchor-v1
+Forked off from metacamp escrow github https://github.com/MetacampDAO/escrow-anchor-v1